 Using some mysterious method, the majority of scouts will decide on a location.
 Once this happens, the swarm will take flight and fly to their new home.

 Many books have been written on bait hives and swarm traps.
-That’s great because it shows that there are many ways to be successful.
+You will find a lot of conflicting information but don’t let it discourage you.
+It shows that there are many ways to be successful with bees.